I am a retired engineer and small business owner who has authored over 70 books on history and various topics.

-In life we sometimes struggle with bringing a great idea to fruition.
-Maybe it is as simple as a small home project or just possibly it is something so grand that it would change the world.
-The Englishman Charles Babbage was a man who struggled as such, for his grand vision was to build a mechanical calculating machine to take the drudgery and error out of mathematical calculations which were so necessary to move Great Britain into an industrial economy.
+In life, we sometimes struggle with bringing a great idea to fruition.
+Maybe it is as simple as a small home project, or just possibly, it is something so grand that it would change the world.
+The Englishman Charles Babbage was a man who struggled as such, for his grand vision was to build a mechanical calculating machine to take the drudgery and error out of the mathematical calculations which were necessary to move Great Britain into an industrial economy.
 Though he worked much of his adult life to construct different versions of a calculating machine, he died without seeing the project through to completion.
-The ideas behind his calculating machines would be the precursor of the modern computer.
+The ideas behind his calculating machines would be the precursor to the modern computer.
 Charles Babbage was just born a century too soon.

-While attending the university he met his future wife, Georgiana.
+While attending the university, he met his future wife, Georgiana.
 After the wedding, Charles proved not to be much of a family man.
 For the years the couple had together, Charles shut himself up in his study with his papers to avoid interruptions from his wife and children.
 The picture of their marriage as painted by personal letters that remain and Babbage’s memoirs show a marriage with little emotional attachment.
-The couple had eight children, with five dying in childhood.
-Georgiana died at the early age of 35 and after her death, he showed little signs of emotion, concentrating more intensely on his work, not even allowing himself to mention her name—seemingly out of fear of arousing painful emotions.
+The couple had eight children, with five having died in childhood.
+Georgiana died at the early age of 35, and after her death, Charles showed little signs of emotion, concentrating more intensely on his work, not even allowing himself to mention her name—seemingly out of fear of arousing painful emotions.

 His work in the advancement of mathematics was recognized, and he was elected to the prestigious Royal Society in 1816.
 The well-regarded science association had the sanction of the British monarchy and could sway funding towards member’s projects.

-In 1830, Babbage wrote a controversial book titled Reflections on the Decline of Science in England, where he denounced the state of education in England and the Royal Society as having grown docile while the world of science was advancing.
-He deplored the state of science in Britain when compared to the advances being made on the European continent.
+In 1830, Babbage wrote a controversial book titled Reflections on the Decline of Science in England, in which he denounced the state of education in England and the Royal Society as having grown docile while the world of science was advancing.
+He deplored the state of science in Britain in comparison to the advances being made in Europe at large.
 He campaigned unsuccessfully to have a man who was sympathetic to his cause take over the Royal Society as president.

 An innovator at heart, Babbage developed the first reliable insurance actuarial tables.
-This allowed insurance companies to properly price insurance based the amount of risk.
-He worked out the first speedometer, and invented skeleton keys and the locomotive cowcatcher.
-In the field of medicine, he invented a device with which the retina of the eye could be studied, called an ophthalmoscope.
-He gave it to a physician friend of his for testing, but the friend didn’t follow through and the device didn’t n come into wide usage.
-Four years later, the German physiologist and physicist, Hermann Helmholtz, invented a similar instrument and is now generally credited with the invention.
+This allowed insurance companies to properly price insurance based on risk.
+He worked out the first speedometer and invented skeleton keys and the locomotive cowcatcher.
+In the field of medicine, he invented a device called the ophthalmoscope, with which the retina of the eye could be studied.
+He gave it to a physician friend of his for testing, but the friend didn’t follow through, and the device didn't come into wide usage.
+Four years later, the German physiologist and physicist Hermann Helmholtz invented a similar instrument and is now generally credited with the invention.

 The Difference Engine